 - Outpatient: Generally a physician’s office or standalone facility in which patients are only expected to be present for daily treatment sessions.

-Other than inpatient versus outpatient, the most obvious distinction between Atlanta detox programs is public versus private.
+Other than inpatient versus outpatient, the most obvious distinction between Atlanta detox facilities is public versus private.
 Public, or government-funded, detoxes are often very low-cost or even free, making them a good option for those who are economically disadvantaged and/or have no medical insurance.
 The downside is that many are underfunded and demand for them is often excessive, resulting in lengthy wait times to enter treatment, minimal personal attention given to each individual case, and very little ability to customize treatment to the needs of the patient.

 Privately owned and operated facilities can run the entire gamut from minimalist to luxurious, but most private detoxes are superior to their public counterparts in terms of the quality of the facilities, credentials of the staff, level of care afforded to each individual patient, and flexibility to tailor care plans according to specific requirements.
 The cost for private detox services is generally significantly higher, but many insurance plans cover the majority of those costs after a small copay.